-Figure 1: Historical evolution of fiscal capacity
+Figure 4: Historical evolution of fiscal capacity

-Figure 2: Taxes and share of income tax over time
+Figure 5: Taxes and share of income tax over time

-port tax collection.2 Figure 2 looks at the historical picture over the last 100 years for a more limited sample of countries, using data from Mitchell (2007).
-This sample only includes a number of countries that existed already in 1900, where we are reasonably confident that the data are comparable across countries and time.3 Figure 2 illustrates how the average tax take has increased over time from around 10% in national income to around 25% in the sample as a whole.
-Equally striking is the increasing reliance on income taxation which made up about 5% in revenues in 1900 but about 50% by the end of the last century.
-The hikes of the income tax share in the years of the two world wars are striking, and these hikes induce a clear ratchet effect.
+has increased over time from around 10% in national income to around 25% in the sample as a whole.
+Equally striking is the increasing reliance on income taxation which only made up about 5% of revenues in 1900 but about 50% by the end of the last century.
+The hikes of the income tax share during the two world wars are also striking, and these hikes induce a clear ratchet effect.

-The narrow sample selection in Figures 1 and 2, however, ignores many of the poorer countries in the world.
-We would also like the model in this chapter to analyze how fiscal capacity varies over countries and over time.
+However, the narrow sample selection in Figures 4 and 5 ignores many of the poorer countries in the world.
+We would also like to use the model in this chapter to understand how fiscal capacity varies over countries and over time.
 A first salient feature of the data is that richer countries tend to raise more tax revenue as a share of national income than poorer countries.
-This is illustrated in Figure 3, where the left panel plots the overall tax take as a share of GDP from Baunsgaard and Keen (2005) against the log of GDP per capita from the Penn World Tables, both measured around the year 2000, and distinguishing observations by income.
-The right panel looks at the same relationship using the time-series data from Mitchell (2007) to plot five-year averages of the tax share over the twentieth century against national income, distinguishing observations by time period.
-The cross-section and time-series patterns are strikingly similar.
+This is illustrated in Figure 6.
+The left panel plots the overall tax take as a share of GDP from Baunsgaard and Keen (2005) against the log of GDP per capita from the Penn World Tables, both measured around the year 2000, and distinguishes observations by income.
+The right panel looks at the same relationship using the time-series data from Mitchell (2007) to plot five-year averages of the tax share over the twentieth century against national income, and distinguishes observations by time period.
+The cross-section and timeseries patterns are strikingly similar.
 Higher-income countries today raise much higher taxes than poorer countries, indicating that they have made larger investments in fiscal capacity.
-Moreover, the tax share in GDP of today's developing countries does not look very different than the tax take 100 years ago in the now developed countries.
+Moreover, the tax share in GDP of today's developing countries does not look very different from the tax take 100 years ago in the now developed countries.

-To get further indications of such differences across countries, it is interesting to look at the relative uses of different types of taxes, differentiated by the investments required for them to be collected.
+To probe further into tax differences across countries, it is interesting to look at the relative uses of different types of taxes, differentiated by the investments required for them to be collected.
 Arguably, trade taxes and income taxes are two opposite polar cases.
 To collect trade taxes just requires being able to observe trade flows at major shipping ports.
-Although
+Although trade taxes may encourage smuggling, this is a much easier proposition than collecting income taxes, which requires major investments in enforcement and compliance structures throughout the entire economy.
+We can thus obtain an interesting indication of fiscal-capacity investments by holding constant total tax revenue, and ask how large a share of it is collected from trade taxes and income taxes, respectively.